-Type of Change Impacted influenza season(s) Change Impact on HCW Influenza Data Policy 2019/2020 The Influenza Prevention Policy was updated to suspend the disciplinary aspect that required health care employees, contractors and medical staff to get immunized or wear a mask when in patient care areas during the flu season.
+Type of Change Impacted influenza season(s) Change Impact on HCW Influenza Data Policy 2019/2020 The Influenza Prevention Policy was updated to suspend the disciplinary aspect that required health care employees, contractors and medical staff to get immunized or wear a mask when in patient care areas during the influenza season.
 Reporting of an individual employee's immunization status remained mandatory.
 The proportion of acute and LTC HCWs who reported being vaccinated was the lowest since the Influenza Prevention Policy was first enacted.
 A higher proportion of HCWs did not report vaccination status compared to previous years.
-These individuals were treated as unimmunized, the same methodology used since 2015/2016.
-Method 2019/2020 Staff who reported being vaccinated in WHITE but listed a vaccination date prior to October 1, 2019 or after February 29, 2020 were considered to be not reported.
-Vaccination status was changed from vaccinated to not reported for 183/70,467(<1%) HCW records in WHITE
+These individuals were assessed as unimmunized, the same methodology used since 2015/2016.
+Method 2019/2020 Staff who reported being vaccinated in WHITE but listed a vaccination date prior to influenza vaccine availability in BC or after the last day in February were considered to have not reported their status, and therefore were analyzed as unvaccinated as per the existing methodology.
+Vaccination status was changed from vaccinated to not reported for 183/70,467(<1%) HCW records in WHITE.
+External factor 2020/2021 The COVID19 pandemic began in BC in early 2020 and progressed through the 2020/2021 influenza season.
+LTC facilities were particularly affected, which very likely impacted the facility level reporting rate.
+Of those LTC facilities where HCW data were not available in WHITE (n=246), 140 (57%) reported HCW data.
+58% of LTC facilities reported resident coverage data.
+Coverage is based only on those facilities that report.
+As a result, the denominator for total LTC HCW and residents was lower than previous seasons, and coverage estimates should be interpreted with a large degree of caution as coverage in reporting facilities may not be reflective of coverage in non-reporting facilities.